DominikBaer95/Parler_QAnon_UserProfiling/README.md

 # Parler QAnon User Profiling

-This repository contains the code for the implementation of “Finding Qs: Profilig QAnon Supporters on Parler.”
+This repository contains the code for the implementation of “Finding Qs: Profiling QAnon Supporters on Parler.”

 ## Abstract